Shrimp Boil

 Low country shrimp boil on a serving tray.

-• Extra spicy.
-Add a dash of Louisiana hot sauce, cayenne pepper, or smoked paprika to the Cajun butter sauce to dial up the spice!
+• Bring the heat.
+If you love it spicy like I do, add a splash of Louisiana hot sauce, a pinch of cayenne pepper, or some smoked paprika to the Cajun butter sauce for an extra kick.

 How To Make Cajun-Style Shrimp Boil

-Two great things about this cajun shrimp boil recipe: it’s extremely quick and easy to make AND it’s packed with the most amazing flavors!
-Here’s how you can make low country shrimp boil at home in just 20 minutes:
+What I love about this Cajun shrimp boil recipe?
+It’s super quick to whip up and loaded with bold, irresistible flavors!
+Here’s how you can make a low country shrimp boil at home in just 20 minutes:

 Water boiling with potatoes, corn, and Old bay seasoning.

-Step 1: Fill a large stock pot halfway with water.
-On high heat, bring the water to a rolling boil.
-Add the Old Bay seasoning followed by potatoes and corn.
-Cover the pot and boil for 8 to 10 minutes, or until the potatoes become tender.
+Fill a big stock pot with water halfway and bring it to a rolling boil over high heat.
+Once it’s boiling, toss in the Old Bay seasoning, then add your potatoes and corn.
+Pop the lid on and let it boil for about 8 to 10 minutes, or until the potatoes are nice and tender.

 Cajun Butter sauce being mixed in a bowl.